Pamela Melroy

 Pamela Ann Melroy (born September 17, 1961) is an American retired United States Air Force officer and NASA astronaut serving as the deputy administrator of NASA.
 She served as pilot on Space Shuttle missions STS-92 and STS-112 and commanded mission STS-120 before leaving the agency in August 2009.
 After serving as deputy program manager of Space Exploration Initiatives with Lockheed Martin, Melroy joined the Federal Aviation Administration in 2011, where she was a senior technical advisor and director of field operations for the FAA's Office of Commercial Space Transportation.

 In 2013, she left the FAA and joined DARPA as deputy director of the Tactical Technology Office.
 She left the agency in February 2017.

 In November 2021, Melroy was inducted into the United States Astronaut Hall of Fame at the Kennedy Space Center Visitor Complex.
-The ceremony, planned for May 2020, has been delayed due to the COVID-19 pandemic.
+The ceremony, planned for May 2020, was delayed due to the COVID-19 pandemic.